Muttiah Muralitharan: Passing Walsh and Warne

 In May 2004, Muralitharan overtook West Indian Courtney Walsh's record of 519 Test match wickets to become the highest wicket-taker.
 Zimbabwe's Mluleki Nkala becomes Muralitharan's 520th scalp in Tests.
 Muralitharan held the record until Shane Warne claimed it in October 2004.
-Warne surpassed Sri Lankan Muttiah Muralitharan's mark of 532 wickets by dismissing India's Irfan Pathan.
+Warne surpassed Muralitharan's mark of 532 wickets by dismissing India's Irfan Pathan.
 Warne said he enjoyed his duel with Muralitharan, who was sidelined following shoulder surgery at the time.